-Sam became interested in the benefits of using food as medicine after significantly improving her own asthma & IBS symptoms using nutrition to heal the body and understanding which foods were causing my body to become ‘congested’.
-After qualifying from Natural Healthcare College as a Naturopathic Nutritional Therapist she set up her practice in Newport Pagnell and is passionate about working with her clients to educate & empower them to make choices using up-to-date and relevant nutritional advice which benefit their health and natural balance.
-Sam is Registrar of the Naturopathic Nutrition Association.
+Sam became interested in the benefits of using food as medicine after significantly improving her own asthma and IBS symptoms using nutrition to heal the body and understanding which foods were causing her body to become ‘congested’.
+After qualifying from Natural Healthcare College as a Naturopathic Nutritional Therapist she set up her practice in Newport Pagnell.
+Sam is passionate about working with her clients to educate and empower them to make choices using up-to-date and relevant nutritional advice which benefit their health and natural balance.
+She’s also Registrar of the Naturopathic Nutrition Association.

 Lesley Harper Dip NNT, MNNA

 Lesley is a Naturopathic Nutritional Therapist who graduated with the Natural Healthcare College.
 During a ten year engineering career, her own health problems ignited interest in nutritional approaches to health and she experienced firsthand the positive effects of nutrition on health.
 Lesley believes that sound nutrition is the foundation for optimum health, and that an integrated approach to healthcare can bring many benefits to the individual.
 In her role as a nutritional therapist she aims to provide appropriate information and achievable recommendations in order for the individual to be able to make informed decisions about their own healthcare.
 She currently runs a private practice from the centre of Exeter, Devon and in her spare time enjoys cooking, yoga and cycling, as well as live music.